Pregnant woman doing yoga with child under arch

 If you’ve recently experienced a premature labour and are planning another baby, speak to your healthcare professional about how long it would be best to wait before trying to get pregnant again.

 This information should never replace your usual medical care or advice.
-If you are worried about having a premature labour or birth it can help to get information about this in advance from your trusted healthcare professional.
+If you are worried about having a premature labour or giving birth, it can help to get information about this in advance from your trusted healthcare professional.

 Sources